DT27 Ubi 乌美 | உபி |

 Road

-Taxi stands and pick-up/drop-off points are located next to the following station exits:
+Taxi stands and pick-up/drop-off points are located next to the followingĀ station exits:

-In the event of a MRT service disruption affecting Ubi station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the Downtown Line.
+In the event of a MRT service disruption affecting Ubi station, MRT Bridging Buses may be activated to ply affected stretches of the Downtown Line.
 In which case, the buses can be boarded from the following bus stops:

 In the event of a large-scale rail disruption affecting multiple stations, special bridging bus services may be activated in addition to the usual bus bridging services.